 Each semester your NTSP award is calculated based on your full-time enrollment.
 If you drop below full-time during the semester, your award will be cancelled.

-If your semester/trimester gpa is less than 3.0 at the end of a semester/trimester, you will lose the NTSP for the next semester/trimester of enrollment during a normal academic year.
-In order to regain eligibility your semester/trimester gpa must meet the minimum 3.0 gpa requirement.
+If your cumulative GPA is less than 3.0 at the end of a semester/trimester, you will lose the NTSP award for the next semester/trimester of enrollment during a normal academic year.
+In order to regain eligibility, your cumulative GPA must meet the minimum 3.0 GPA requirement.

-Yes, If your semester/trimester gpa is less than 3.0 at the end of the semester/trimester, you will not be eligible for the NTSP Program.
+Yes.
+If your cumulative GPA is less than 3.0 at the end of the semester/trimester, you will not be eligible for the NTSP Program.